Gepetto/robotpkg/README.txt

         3.1.2  distinfo
         3.1.3  PLIST
         3.1.4  patches/*
-    3.2  Making a package work
+    3.2  General operation
         3.2.1  Incrementing versions when fixing an existing package 3.2.2  Substituting variable text in the package files (the SUBST framework)
+    3.3  The build phase
 4  The robotpkg infrastructure internals

 1